apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                           Defaults to parsing each line as an event.
-The class specified must implement ``EventDeserializer.Builder``. deserializer.*                            Varies per event deserializer. bufferMaxLines            --              (Obselete) This option is now ignored. bufferMaxLineLength       5000            (Deprecated) Maximum length of a line in the commit buffer.
+The class specified must implement ``EventDeserializer.Builder``. deserializer.*                            Varies per event deserializer. bufferMaxLines            --              (Obsolete) This option is now ignored. bufferMaxLineLength       5000            (Deprecated) Maximum length of a line in the commit buffer.
 Use deserializer.maxLineLength instead. selector.type             replicating     replicating or multiplexing selector.*                                Depends on the selector.type value